Featured Post

 • Human Oversight: It is essential that a human educator remains in the loop to monitor AI-driven decisions, preventing unchecked biases or errors from impacting a student's education.

 • Algorithmic Bias: AI models can perpetuate biases present in their training data.
-As detailed in research from institutions like Brookings, it is critical to regularly audit and test AI algorithms to ensure fairness and equity for all students.
+As detailed in research from institutions like the Brookings Institution, it is critical to regularly audit and test AI algorithms to ensure fairness and equity for all students.

 Conclusion: The Future of AI in Education